lookit/lookit-docs/docs/source/local-frame-development.rst

-Setup for local frame development
+Setup for custom frame development
 =================================

 Suppose that for your study, you need a frame that’s not part of the